NileRiva/ECSE3038_lab2_2023/README.md

 # Torchic
 ![Alt text](https://assets.pokemon.com/assets/cms2/img/pokedex/full/255.png "Torchic")

-orchic (Japanese: アチャモ Achamo) is a Fire-type Pokémon introduced in Generation III.
+Torchic (Japanese: アチャモ Achamo) is a Fire-type Pokémon introduced in Generation III.

 It evolves into Combusken starting at level 16, which evolves into Blaziken starting at level 36.